 All Planio plans (even the free Bronze plan) come with a number of valuable plugins pre-installed.
 For instance, we have licensed the Pro version of the popular Redmine Agile plugin and offer it for free on all Planio accounts.
 Planio also includes the Pro version of the popular Checklist plugin for free, as well as fully integrated Git & SVN hosting.
 Additional plugins for CRM & Helpdesk as well as for Team Chat are available in all plans at a small extra charge.

 We also offer to install custom Redmine plugins on our Enterprise plan but we’re a bit selective here – which we believe is in our customer’s best interest.
 Before a plugin makes it into your hosted Redmine at Planio, it has to undergo thorough security and stability checks.
 All our engineers are active Redmine contributors, so they take this very seriously – which means that you can consider yourself in "good hands" even when using third party plugins.
 Depending on the code quality of a plugin and the maintenance effort anticipated, we may charge for installation and maintenance of a plugin.
 This, however, will give you the certainty that the plugin remains up to date and secure, even in the (not so uncommon) case that the original plugin developer decides to abandon the plugin.

 You can always check out our reviews over at https://www.trustpilot.com/review/plan.io

 CEO at Planio

-RE: Redmine vs Planio vs Easyredmine - Added by Petr Pospisil almost 2 years ago
+RE: Redmine vs Planio vs Easyredmine - Added by Petr Pospisil over 6 years ago

 just to correct you,